top of page

 THE GOSPEL OF LUKE

-Scholars have identified Luke as "the beloved physician", and fellow worker of Paul.
-Luke's Gospel is only the first half of his "new volumes", the second being The Acts of the Apostles.
+Scholars have identified Luke as "the beloved physician", and fellow worker of Paul's.
+Luke's Gospel is only the first half of his "new volumes" (the second being The Acts of the Apostles).
 It is generally agreed that he was not a Jew, and a doctor by profession.
 Luke was obviously well-educated and his gospel is considered to be the most lyrical of the four, both for its style and imaginative sympathy with which he paints the portrait of Jesus.
-Luke's Gospel also benefitted from Luke having direct input from mother Mary's eye-witness account (Luke 2:19).
+Luke's Gospel also benefitted from having the direct input from Mary's eye-witness account (Luke 2:19).

-Not found in Matthew is Joseph's dream, in which he learned that King Herod--fearing he might lose his kingdom to the birth of this rumored "King of the Jews"--was plotting to murder the infant Jesus.
+Not found in Matthew, Mark or John, is Joseph's dream, in which he learned that King Herod--fearing he might lose his kingdom to the birth of this rumored "King of the Jews"--was plotting to murder the infant Jesus.
 Following the message in his dream, Joseph and his family moved to Egypt, and safety.
 Later, when he learned of Herod's death, Joseph returned and settled his family in Nazareth.

 Another exclusive, is Jesus' dinner with the two sisters, Martha and Mary, from the town of Bethany.
 While Mary seated herself at Jesus' feet and was listening to what he was saying, Martha was very worried about her elaborate preparations, and, quoting from the J.B.
 Phillips' translation, "burst in, saying, 'Lord, don't you mind that my sister has left me to do everything by myself?
 Tell her to come and help me!'